-- All students must check out through the Attendance Office located in the Main Office before leaving school during the course of the school day.
-Failure to abide by the following procedures will result in an unexcused absence and will be referred to their Assistant Principal. - On the day the student is requesting to leave early the student must present a note from home to the Attendance Office.
-This note must indicate time, date, and reason the student will leave school, telephone number (s) where the parent/guardian can be reached for verification of the note, and parent/guardian signature, - Approval will not be granted until the signature is verified.
+- All students must check out with Ms. Espadas in the Attendance Office located in the Main Office before leaving school during the course of the school day.
+Parents must come in to check their students out, and they must present valid ID that matches information in PowerSchool/HISD Connect.
+The main office will then request the student from class.
+Failure to abide by the following procedures will result in an unexcused absence and will be referred to their Assistant Principal. - Please note that 3:00 PM is the cut-off time to pick a student up early for the day.
+Parents arriving after 3:00 PM will be unable to have their student called down to the attendance office.
+If a student needs to be picked up early, they need to be picked up before 3:00 PM. - Approval will not be granted until the parent or guardian is verified.
 At the pre-approved time of leaving the student's teacher will sign the permit, and the student will report to the Attendance Office to sign out.
-No student may leave campus before the official end of his/her day without a permit.
+No student may leave campus before the official end of his/her day without administrative permission. - When absent, students should turn in an excuse note (doctor's, parent, etc...) to Ms. Espadas for filing.
+As a reminder, a minimum attendance requirement of 90% in each class is required for the awarding of course credit.